MetPX/sarracenia/doc/design/plan.rst

 ~~~~~~~~~~~~~~~~~

 If someone specifies ANY as to_clusters, does that mean we need to push that data to all
-switches?
+pumps?
 Is there a bit-torrent-style demand element to propagation?  what if announcements
 we processed by creating ''symbolic links'' on the next element of the chain, so that the
 copy does not actually happen until someone actually asks for it?